 Timely and Effective Management of Disruptive Behaviour

-In order to minimise the effects of disruptive behaviour on the patient, staff and the organisation, it is essential that action is taken quickly and effectively.
-Not acknowledging or dealing with disruptive behaviours can have far reaching effects, including poor morale, staff turnover and negative impacts on quality of care.
+In order to minimise the effects of disruptive behaviour on the patient, staff, and the organisation, it is essential that action is taken quickly and effectively.
+Not acknowledging or dealing with disruptive behaviours can have far-reaching effects, including poor morale, staff turnover, and negative impacts on quality of care.
+We will look at:

 Communication skills are essential for establishing positive relationships.
-In order to communicate effectively, it is essential to have a knowledge of the processes of communication, how to analyse it and how to improve.
-Communication barriers or breakdowns are not always evident and the reasons for them can be challenging to determine.
-Poor communication can have negative impacts on behaviour and peoples responses during times of stress.
+In order to communicate effectively, it is essential to have a knowledge of the processes of communication, how to analyse it, and how to improve.
+Communication barriers or breakdowns are not always evident, and the reasons for them can be challenging to determine.
+Poor communication can have negative impacts on behaviour and people's responses during times of stress.
+Topics include: